Pompeii Forum -

 The Main Square of the Ancient Pompeii

-"Pompeii Forum was the main civic, commercial and religious center and is a must see when visiting Pompeii ruins..."
+"Pompeii Forum was the main civic, commercial and religious center and is a must-see when visiting Pompeii ruins..."

-In other words, Pompeii forum was an urban center, a main square of the city, home to town's main civic, commercial and religious institutions.
-The center of life and interest for its citizens, a bustling crowd that came here every day to meet, gossip, run business or worship.
-A must see when visiting Pompeii!
+The center of life and interest for its citizens, a bustling crowd that came here every day to meet, gossip, run business, or worship.

 Situated at the crossing of the two old routes between Pompeii and Naples, Nola and Stabiae, Pompeii forum used to be right in the center of the town but from the 2nd Ct.
 BC, as the town grew, it was left on its outskirts.
-However, it kept a major role in Pompeii religious, economic and political life.

 520 feet long and 109 feet wide (157x38 meters), the Pompeii forum was paved with marble blocks and closed for cart traffic.